Examples of SEO Writing: 9 Steps to Creating Great Content

 Passive Voice: ”The content is written by us.”

 In the second iteration, we use more words, making the meaning unclear.
 Brevity and clarity are key for SEO and audience accessibility.

 As we mentioned above, each piece of content in a PBM strategy requires a certain number of keywords.
 When choosing these keywords, there are a few things you should keep in mind:

 - Multiple relative keywords and synonyms show authenticity.

 - Use your keywords to inform the structure of your content.

 - Overuse doesn’t help.
 Stop counting.

-- Meta descriptions and headlines should utilize keywords without overuse.
+- Meta descriptions and headers should use keywords without overuse.

 - Attribution Tracking

 - Channel Optimization